 This course familiarizes participants with sound teaching principles and effective teaching strategies.
 The coursework has a practical orientation and seeks to help participants prepare to teach or enhance their classroom performance in their respective disciplines.

-It is open to graduate students and post-docs interested in developing their teaching.
-Students will be registered by the instructor.
-Please contact Kevin Guidry (email@example.com)
+This course is open to graduate students and post-docs interested in developing their teaching.

 2018 Spring Semester